Court upholds CPS Christopher Kapessa river death charge decision

 At a judicial review hearing at the High Court earlier this month, the CPS's decision was described by the family's barrister, Michael Mansfield QC, as "unreasonable or irrational".

-He said Christopher and his family were "relatively new" to the area and were a black family living in a predominantly white area.
+He said Christopher and his family were "relatively new" to Mountain Ash and were a black family living in a predominantly white area.

-The CPS argued it was "not in the public interest" to prosecute the suspect.

-It denied that race played any part in its decision, which was claimed by Christopher's mother.
+The CPS denied that race played any part in its decision, which was claimed by Christopher's mother, who moved her family to the area in 2012.

 In a statement, Ms Joseph said: "I am not driven to seek justice because I am grief stricken or because of personal vendetta.